-2.3.4.
+3.2.4.
 Clearing of site and finishing

-After completion of demolition, all materials are removed.
-Polluted soil at the site must be cleaned, and the terrain levelled according to the specifications.
-This includes backfilling of excavations, eventually with recovered materials, removal of worksite facilities, and reestablishment of the area.
+After completion of demolition, removal of all materials, and removal of polluted soil the site must be cleaned, and the terrain levelled according to the specifications.
+This includes backfilling of excavations, eventually with recycled materials, removal of worksite facilities, and reestablishment of the area.